 6. PEA PROTEIN IS VERSATILE WITH DIETARY NEEDS

 Because pea protein is a vegan product, it is highly versatile.
 Those allergic to dairy products, shellfish, nuts, soy, wheat, or eggs can use pea protein as a supplement without worry.
-However, checking the label is always essential in case other ingredients were added in processing.
+However, checking the label is always essential in case other ingredients are added in processing.

 7. PEA PROTEIN CAN HELP YOU BUILD MUSCLE